|Download this article in .PDF format

 The surface area of the combined slave pistons, where the brake-pedal force is applied, is greater than that of the master-cylinder piston.
 Hence, the master piston has to travel a greater distance to move the slave pistons compared to the fraction of distance required by the slave pistons to apply the brakes.
 This setup allows for the exertion of a large force by the brakes, comparable to how a long-handled lever can lift a heavy object a short distance.

-In most modern cars, two master cylinders use twin hydraulic circuits in tandem for redundancy purposes.
+In most modern cars, the master cylinders use twin hydraulic circuits in tandem for redundancy purposes.
 The circuits can be arranged to control different pairings of breaks: one circuit for the front pair and the other for the back pair; or one circuit for one in front and one in back, and the other circuit for the other side.

 By design, rear brakes are less powerful to prevent the rear wheels from locking and skidding.
 A load-sensitive pressure-limiting valve prevents locking in most cars by controlling high rises in hydraulic pressure.
 Limiting valves help prevent brake locking situations, along with anti-lock brake systems which monitor wheel locking.
 Modern cars also apply power-assisted brakes.